 Both OTC and Rx medicines can cause real harm if label instructions are not followed.

-- Describe how every medicine is unique and has a certain set of characteristics that enable it to treat specific or particular symptoms.
-Explain that in Lesson 2, the class will investigate these characteristics by learning more about the Drug Facts Label.
+- Describe how every medicine is unique and has a certain set of characteristics that enable it to treat specific symptoms.
+Explain that in Lesson 2, the class will investigate these characteristics by learning more about the Drug Facts label.
 Ask students to recall a time when they had to take medicine.
-Begin by asking students: What measuring tools or devices have your parent or trusted adult used to give liquid medicines?
+Begin by asking students: What measuring tools or devices has your parent or a trusted adult used to give liquid medicines?